Supersymmetric spectroscopy on AdS$_4\times S^7$ and AdS$_4\times S^6$: Introduction

-A powerful feature of the ExFT-based techniques of \cite{Malek:2019eaz} is that the resulting KK mass matrices only depend on data of the relevant $D=4$ $\cN=8$ gauged supergravity along with the generators of SO(8) or SO(7).
+A powerful feature of these ExFT-based techniques is that the resulting KK mass matrices only depend on data of the relevant $D=4$ $\cN=8$ gauged supergravity along with the generators of SO(8) or SO(7).
 The latter may be seen as remnants of the internal, uplifting topological spheres $S^7$ or $S^6$.
 In any case, unlike the standard methods of \cite{Kim:1985ez} or even the spin-2 techniques of \cite{Bachas:2011xa}, knowledge of the full higher-dimensional solutions is not needed to compute their complete KK spectra.
 The solutions need only be known as critical points of the corresponding $D=4$ $\cN=8$ gauged supergravity.
 In fact, none of the AdS$_4$ solutions we compute the KK spectrum of in this paper has actually been constructed in fully-fledged ten- or eleven-dimensional form.
 More concretely, in this work we present the KK spectrum of the AdS$_4 \times_w S^7$ solutions of $D=11$ supergravity that uplift from the $\cN=1$ critical points of $D=4$ $\cN=8$ SO(8) supergravity \cite{deWit:1982ig} with SO(3) \cite{Comsa:2019rcz,Bobev:2019dik} and $\textrm{U}(1) \times \textrm{U}(1)$ \cite{Fischbacher:2009cj,Fischbacher:2010ec} residual symmetry.
 We also provide the KK spectra of the AdS$_4 \times_w S^6$ solutions of massive IIA supergravity that uplift from the $\cN=1$ vacua of $D=4$ $\cN=8$ ISO(7) supergravity \cite{Guarino:2015qaa} with U(1) (two of these) \cite{Guarino:2019snw} and no leftover continuous symmetry \cite{Bobev:2020qev}.

 Together with the complete KK spectra of the $D=11$ and type IIA supersymmetric AdS$_4$ solutions summarised in table \ref{tab:AllSusyAdS4}, that have been previously computed in \cite{Englert:1983rn,Sezgin:1983ik,Biran:1983iy,Klebanov:2008vq,Malek:2020yue,Varela:2020wty,Cesaro:2020soq}, our results exhaust the spectra for all known such supersymmetric AdS$_4$ solutions.
-Sections \ref{sec:newspectra} and \ref{sec:discussion} discuss at length these new KK spectra, the first few KK levels of which have been tabulated for convenience in appendix \ref{sec:TablesKKSpec}.
+Sections \ref{sec:newspectra} and \ref{sec:discussion} discuss at length these new KK spectra, the first few KK levels of which have been given in ancillary files for convenience, see appendix \ref{sec:TablesKKSpec}.
 See \cite{Malek:2020mlk,Guarino:2020flh,Eloy:2020uix,Bobev:2020lsk,Giambrone:2021zvp} for further, possibly partial, results on the KK spectrum of other AdS solutions of string/M-theory recently computed using ExFT techniques.